What is Stamp Duty?

 How Much is Stamp Duty?

-The amount of Stamp Duty Land Tax you’ll have to pay is relative to your house price and location.
+The amount of Stamp Duty Land Tax you’ll have to pay is relative to your house price and country within the UK.
 It’s based on a series of tax bands on different portions of your total house price.
 It's important you remember to factor Stamp Duty into the total cost of buying a house.

 As an example, we’ll imagine you’re a homeowner buying a house for £300,000.
 The first £125,000 of this house has a 0% rate, meaning you pay no Stamp Duty on that first portion.
 The next tax band is 2% between £125,001 and £250,000, meaning you pay £2,500 on this portion of the total house price.
 The next tax band is 5% between £250,001 and £925,000, so you’ll pay £2,500 on the final £50,000 of your total house price.